Asset Management interview prep.

 5. Why asset management and not acquisitions or development?

-7. What's your read on the firm's current asset management priorities - which assets do you think they're focused on this year?
+7. What's your read on this firm's current asset management priorities - which assets do you think they're focused on this year?

-8. How do you think about the firm's capital strategy and hold horizon constraints when planning a business plan?
+8. How do you think about this firm's capital strategy and hold horizon constraints when planning a business plan?

 Technical concepts to master